 I did have two small saws and a box cutter on hand, BUT only I or an adult were allowed to use them.
 If an adult used them, I asked them to give it back as soon as they were done.

 And glue guns are a MUST, as many as you can get.
-We only had two on-hand, so Miss Gloria had got a BUNCH from other libraries and it really helped out.
+We only had two on-hand, so Miss Gloria had the great idea to get a BUNCH from other libraries and it really helped out.
 Waiting for a glue gun would really have slowed down our event.
 She also prepped a bunch of sewing needles for stuffed animal surgery, which was also a really smart idea.
 Having someone on-hand that actually knows how to sew made it all the easier.

 Step 3.)
 Go over safety rules.